alppacat/cdmx-2018-06-bc-core-am-social-network/README.md

 ## #BuildALadder
 > This method of actively uplifting yourself, doing what little things you can every day but allowing yourself to be sad other days when you need it most, might be one of the most important things you can tell anyone who suffers from depression, chronically or otherwise.

-Tomamos como referencia el concepto (así como el hashtag) de #BuildALadder, en donde principalmente se celebran los logros personales de las personas que sufren de depresión sin importar el tamaño de estos.
+Tomamos como referencia el concepto (así como el hashtag) de #BuildALadder, en donde principalmente se celebran los logros personales de quienes sufren de depresión sin importar el tamaño de estos.
 Con el uso de este hashtag se comparten experiencias así como ideas positivas para mejorar paso a paso y también distintas formas de de lidiar y afrontar los problemas.

 ## Benchmark 1.0